JMReynoso/Compilers/README.md

 # Compilers

 The objective of this program is to imitate a C- compiler using Java.
-This project is still a work in progress.
-However, the program in its current state can recognize tokens and check to see if the input grammar can be accepted or not.

-The source code can be found in "compilers.java"
+All java files should contain a lexical analyzer as well as a recurssive decendant parser.